Lubna-mg/project-/README.md

 # 👁️ بصيرة | Basira – AI-Based Autism Detection

-**Basira** is a smart diagnostic system that leverages **AI** and **eye-tracking data** to enable early detection of **Autism Spectrum Disorder (ASD)** in children.
+**بصيرة** is a smart diagnostic system that leverages **AI** and **eye-tracking data** to enable early detection of **Autism Spectrum Disorder (ASD)** in children.
 By analyzing visual patterns through scanpath images and gaze metrics, Basira supports medical professionals and parents in making more accurate, timely decisions.

 > 🏆 1nd Place Winner – Most Voted Graduation Project – College of Computer Science 2025

 > 🏆 2nd Place Winner – Ebtekar Innovation Incubator